Developer-Autodesk/forge.learning/docs/datamanagement/oss/go.md

 		log.Println("Request for creating a bucket with key = ", createBucketRequest.BucketKey)

-		//TODO: enable this to work with real data
 		_, err = service.CreateBucket(createBucketRequest.BucketKey, "transient")
 		if err != nil {
 			http.Error(writer, "Could not create bucket: "+err.Error(), http.StatusInternalServerError)